 ...

-Every change has: who made it, when, what changed, who approved it (PR reviewers), and why (commit message).
-This is better evidence than any ticketing system.
+Every change carries who made it, when, what changed, who approved it (the PR reviewers), and why (the commit message).
+A ticketing system gives you a worse version of the same thing, decoupled from the actual change.

 ISO 27001: A.12.6.1 - Management of Technical Vulnerabilities